batistajb/portifolio-rabbitmq/README.md

 # Project Postter

-The project was developed to selective process, see below the steps to run project and time budget used.
+The project was developed to study about techs news, see below the steps to run project and time budget used.

 ### Time budget